ReuthMirsky/gr_libs/README.md

 ## 📄 License
-This project is open source under the Apache License 2.0.
+This project is open source under the MIT License.

 ## 🤝 Acknowledgments
 If you use SCP, please cite our technical report: